seneiya0/phase-1-project/README.md

 A thumbs up & thumbs down button for users to rate the advice they receive

+A popup that says "Thank you for your feedback" when the users rate the advice

 # Links
 API Data: https://api.adviceslip.com/#object-message